Southwest Network for Economic and Environmental Justice

 Map showing the southwestern region of the United States.

 The Southwest Network for Economic and Environmental Justice (SNEEJ) is a multi-racial, grassroots coalition based in the southwestern United States.
 SNEEJ was established in the 1990s by Richard Moore in Albuquerque, New Mexico, during a People of Color Regional Activist Dialogue on Environmental Justice set up by the Southwest Organizing Project (SWOP).
 SNEEJ was formed to address systemic injustices affecting marginalized communities during the time with a focus on addressing environmental justice issues and economic disparities present within communities of color.
+Major changes of SNEEJ centered around workplace safety, environmental health, and training within local communities around environmental injustices to demand accountability and recognize action needed.
+The Southwest Network for Economic and Environmental Justice worked alongside with other coveninings to stay in strong contact and be allied in these forces, having the same goal and fighting system-wide issues.
+Richard Moore linked more than 70 community groups in 6 southwestern states and Mexico.
+SNEEJ became a leader in fighting environmental injustices.